 Join other helpful users that support what we do by taking a few minutes of your day to do any of the following:

 - Send a digital copy of any WASSCE Physics past question paper in your collection that is absent from our collection (rewards available).
-If you don’t have access to a scanner, you can take clear pictures of the pages on a particular paper with your mobile phone/tablet, and send it to us with the appropriate title—we’d do the rest of the job
+If you don’t have access to a scanner, you can take clear pictures of the pages on a particular paper with your mobile phone/tablet, and send it to us with the appropriate title-we’ll do the rest.

 - Share our content on social media or spread the word through word of mouth.
-This would enable us to reach more people to potentially help (in accordance to our mission)
+This would enable us reach more people to potentially help (in accordance to our mission).

 Feel free to choose whatever option that’s not in the list above that you feel would also support our work.